 8:00 am – 2:20 pm

 Regular attendance is mandatory and necessary for optimal student progress.
-Students arriving after 8:00 am are required to bring a note signed by a parent in order to have the tardy reflect an excused status on the report card.
+Students arriving after 8:00 AM are required to bring a note outlining the reason for the tardy and signed by a parent in order to have the tardy reflect an excused status on the report card.
 Students who are absent are required to bring a doctor’s note in order to have the absence reflect an excused status on the report card.

 Our program offers flexibility for students who are pursuing a passion such as athletics, acting, modeling, etc., and may need alternatively to attend tournaments, performances, photo-shoots, etc. during the school day.
 These absences must be approved prior to the date of the absence and schedules must be provided to the school when applicable.
 Students are responsible to complete all schoolwork missed during these absences.
 If at any point student progress becomes hindered by the absences, alternatives will be put in place.